mvicenzi/ELOGWebScraping/README.md

 pip install -r requirements.txt
 ```

-Once the packages are successfully installed, it is important to edit the `scripts/config.py` with the `username` and `password` valid to access the [SBN-FD ELOG](https://dbweb8.fnal.gov:8443/ECL/sbnfd/E/index)
+The script assumes your current username is valid to access the [SBN-FD ELOG](https://dbweb8.fnal.gov:8443/ECL/sbnfd/E/index) and prompts you for a password.
+If that is not true, you can ovveride the default by specifying your `user` in `config.py`.

 ## Run the script